-International touring includes The Kennedy Center, Washington DC, The Wallis Annenberg, Los Angeles, The New Victory Theater, New York, The Sydney Opera House, Melbourne Arts Centre, Traverse Theatre Edinburgh, Southbank Centre London.
+International touring includes The Kennedy Center Washington DC, The Wallis Annenberg, Beverly Hills, Los Angeles, The New Victory Theater New York, The Sydney Opera House, Melbourne Arts Centre, Traverse Theatre Edinburgh, Southbank Centre London and many other venues.

-For Theatre Lovett, Muireann has directed FRNKNSTN (Abbey Theatre), A Feast of Bones (Dublin Theatre Festival), The True Story of Hansel and Gretel (Dublin Theatre Festival), Mr Foley the Radio Operator, The House that Jack Filled (Dublin Theatre Festival), They Called her Vivaldi (co-directed with Carl Kennedy), and she has produced The Girl who Forgot to Sing Badly (Theatre Lovett/The Ark).
-All of these shows have toured extensively both at home and abroad.
-She was previously Theatre Programmer and Producer at The Ark, A Cultural Centre for Children, and over a six-year period programmed the family seasons of both the Dublin Dance Festival and the Dublin Theatre Festival.
+For Theatre Lovett, Muireann has directed FRNKNSTN (Abbey Theatre), A Feast of Bones (Dublin Theatre Festival, Traverse Edinburgh, Birmingham Rep, UK/Irish Tour), The True Story of Hansel and Gretel (Dublin Theatre Festival), Mr Foley the Radio Operator, The House that Jack Filled (Dublin Theatre Festival), and co-directed They Called her Vivaldi with Carl Kennedy and Louis Lovett.
+Muireann has produced several Theatre Lovett shows including The Girl who Forgot to Sing Badly directed by Lynne Parker and originally produced by Theatre Lovett and The Ark.
+All Theatre Lovett shows have toured extensively both at home and abroad.